tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 To do this, we rely on **Approximate Nearest Neighbor (ANN)** algorithms to navigate high-dimensional spaces efficiently.
 This post provides an introduction to the core algorithms that empower embedding vector searching at scale.

 ## Out of Scope: Dense vs. Sparse Vectors
-Before diving into the math, we must define our terms.
 This post exclusively covers the mathematics of **Dense Vector Search**.

 Dense vectors (like embeddings from OpenAI or CLIP) are relatively low-dimensional (e.g., 384 to 3072 dimensions) but *every dimension has a non-zero floating-point value*.
 This geometric "denseness" is what triggers the algorithmic complexities (like the Curse of Dimensionality) discussed in the rest of this post.